mulesoft/osprey-cli/README.md

 Osprey-Cli creates an Osprey-based application by calling a command and specifying a few parameters.
 As result, you will get the skeleton of an Osprey application (coded in javascript or coffeescript) to start working right away.

+### Contributing
+If you are interesting in contributing by submitting your code to this project, please read the [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4)

 ### Prerequisites

 To start using Osprey CLI you'll need the following: